 - Be hooded by the dean and the graduate director of the college (a photographer will take your picture at

 - Shake hands with the chair of the board of trustees

 - Receive diploma cover from dean of the Graduate School

 - Shake hands with the president (a photographer will take your picture at this time)

 - Exit stage and return to seat

 Upon conclusion of the singing of the Alma Mater, the platform party will leave first, followed by the faculty.
 The graduates will exit under the direction of the Student Marshals.
+Please meet family and friends in the upper concourse after the ceremony.
 The ceremony should last until approximately 8:30 p.m.